 Abstract

 Geotechnical engineers have traditionally relied on engineering graphs for the analysis and design of specific geotechnical problems.
-However, interpolating target design parameters, particularly on logarithmic scale graphs can be time consuming and susceptible to human error.
+However, interpolating target design parameters, particularly on logarithmic scale graphs, can be time consuming and susceptible to human error.
 Recent advancements in machine learning enable engineers to efficiently approximate design parameters by training models on extensive datasets, thereby minimizing both time and manual intervention.
 Furthermore, coefficients for closed-form equations can be derived from these models, streamlining computational analysis and enhancing design workflows.
 This paper presents two case studies: one focused on shallow footing settlement assessment and the other on single pile settlement assessment.
 It illustrates the application of non-linear regression, high-degree polynomial regression, Gaussian Process Regression, and Fully Connected Neural Networks in developing effective machine learning models for graphical approximation.

 Introduction

 For many years, engineers have depended on engineering graphs for assessments and designs related to geotechnical problems.
 These practices often originate from academic research or field observations, leading to the development of specialized graphs that provide valuable guidelines for practitioners, significantly simplifying engineering processes.
+Even with the development of powerful numerical methods such as the finite element method, chart-based methods remain important for checking the results of complex numerical analyses.

 Nowadays, it remains common for engineers to extract data points from graphs in prominent publications and convert them into tabular formats, facilitating linear interpolation of intermediate target parameters.
 However, this method is time-consuming and prone to inaccuracies due to human error, particularly with data presented on logarithmic scales.